nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 For more comprehensive testing, tools like [Mozilla Observatory](https://observatory.mozilla.org/) and [securityheaders.com](https://securityheaders.com/) offer insights into various security headers. [webperf.se](http://webperf.se) also provides an [open-source suite](https://github.com/Webperf-se/webperf_core) for analyzing performance, accessibility, and security.

-For developers who want to experiment with security headers, my [csp-docker](https://github.com/nizos/csp-docker) project offers an easy-to-use NGINX environment for doing just that.

 At factor10, we use [webperf's premium service](https://webperf.se/erbjudande/) for daily tests, combined with [automated alerts](https://webperf.se/articles/webhooks/) via Slack to notify us of any issues.